psychemedia/storytelling-notes/fire-bird-vassiissa.md

 He had scarcely said this before he saw a big curving feather lying in the path before him.
 The feather was larger than a swan's, larger than an eagle's.
 It lay in the path, glittering like a flame; for the sun was on it, and it was a feather of pure gold.
 Then he knew why there was no singing in the forest.
 For he knew that the fire-bird had flown that way, and that the feather in the path before him was a feather from its burning breast.
 The horse of power spoke and said: 'Leave the golden feather where it lies. __If you take it you will be sorry for it, and know the meaning of fear__."

 But the brave young archer sat on the horse of power and looked at the golden feather, and wondered whether to take it or not.
-He had no wish to learn what it was to be afraid, but he thought, " If I take it and bring it to the Tzar my master, he will be pleased; and he will not send me away with empty hands, for no tzar in the world has a feather from the burning breast of the fire-bird."
+He had no wish to learn what it was to be afraid, but he thought, "If I take it and bring it to the Tzar my master, he will be pleased; and he will not send me away with empty hands, for no tzar in the world has a feather from the burning breast of the fire-bird."
 And the more he thought, the more he wanted to carry the feather to the Tzar.
 And in the end he did not listen to the words of the horse of power.
 He leapt from the saddle, picked up the golden feather of the fire-bird, mounted his horse again, and galloped back through the green forest till he came to the palace of the Tzar.

 He went into the palace, and bowed before the Tzar and said: